iSach/clipmorph/DEVELOPMENT.md

 to track the qualitative evolution of the model.
 We also log the model's parameters and gradients, to monitor a possible explosion of the gradients.

-Everything is automatically defined, including the model configuration, which allows us to compare what hyperparameters each run uses, by our code.
+Everything is automatically defined by our code, including the model configuration, which allows us to compare what hyperparameters each run uses.
 For more information, feel free to check `clipmorph/train.py`.

 You can see example monitoring below.